willys0/UNICORN-2020/docs/QuickStart.md

 hrp_teleop can also be used to override loop detection by pressing `9`.

+#### Important info
+The wireless emergency stop needs to be powered on when you try to use the robot.
+If it is not powered and within range (it has a large range so line of sight should be sufficient) the robot will not move any of its motors and the state will at best be `STOPPED`.

 ### Troubleshooting
 Here are some common errors and how to fix them: